eliasfuericht/Atmospheric-Edge-Path-Bundling/README.md

 ## Installation and Setup
 1. Clone the repository.
-2. cd into app directory
+2. cd into app directory:
    ```bash
    cd app
     ```